dongyuwei/secure-twitter-message/README.md

 # Usage:
+1. Clone or download this project
+2. chrome://extensions/ -> `load unpacked`
-1. Click the addon icon
+3. Click the addon icon
-2. Set secret key(sender and receiver should use the same secret key!).
+4. Set secret key(sender and receiver should use the same secret key!).
+5. Reload Twitter web page and enjoy end-to-end encrypted private message chat.